-In the category of contracts between \$25,000 and \$100,000, we see that over the last three (3) years, the value of proportionate share of Sole Source contracts has increased in proportionate share by 8%.
-In real dollars this represents a 13% increase.
+In the category of contracts between \$25,000 and \$100,000, we see that over the last three (3) years, the value of proportionate share of Sole Source contracts has increased in proportionate share by 17%.
+In real dollars this represents a 63% increase.

 The increase in the value of Sole Source contracts in this category is due largely to contracts entered into to respond to COVID-19.
-It is expected that this trend will continue in 2021/22.
+These COVID-19 impacted numbers have impacted the 2020/21 and 2021/22 reporting periods.